softwareonpurpose/softwaregauntlet/README.md

  - DefaultFirefoxInstantiation for Mozilla Firefox
  - DefaultIeInstantiation for Microsoft InternetExplorer

-To utilize any of these configurations, simply put the appropriate WebDriver executable in src/main/resources, and in your code call UiHost.getInstance([DriverInstantiation]).
-For example, in a @BeforeMethod, add the following:

-    UiHost.getInstance(DefaultChromeInstantiation.getInstance());

-For reference, these default configurations are located in the UiNavigator jar file under 'driver'.
-To implement an alternate configuration of any of these browsers, OR to add support for a different browser or mobile device, implement a new DriverInstantiation.
+To implement an alternate configuration of any browser, implement a new DriverInstantiation.

 For example: